dharkness/civ4bullai/trunk/Info/Better BTS AI readme.txt

 Python:  Only the file in Assets\Python\Screens\ contains a fix, the other Python files are only to facilitate testing.
 AIAutoPlay and ChangePlayer are very useful for general testing, so consider including them.
 Tester contains some test popups specific to this mod.
 These components use DrElmerGiggles custom event manager to manage their subscriptions to different Python events.

-XML:  Most XML changes are fixes from the unofficial patch, if you already have these changes then you are fine, otherwise you should merge them.
-The exceptions to this are GlobalDefinesAlt.xml (which has updated AI variables), and two files with game text, Text\CIV4GameText_BetterBTSAI.xml and Text\CIV4GameText_AIAutoPlay.xml.
-You will want to copy these files over, although the AIAutoPlay text is only needed if you also are using the AIAutoPlay python component.
+XML:  You will need to merge over all of the XML files for the mod to work properly, particularly the _GlobalDefines.xml files (which has updated AI variables), the new leader XML files, the new CIV4EraInfos.xml, and the text files Text\CIV4GameText_BetterBTSAI.xml and Text\CIV4GameText_AIAutoPlay.xml (for AI Autoplay python component).
+The unit and building XML files included with the mod are from the unofficial patch and are not strictly necessary.

 [B]Debug Keyboard Commands[/B]